GiorgosSevastakis/Academic-Coursework/High_performance_parallel_computing/Assignment_5/README.md

 - OpenACC directives to parallelize core compute loops
 - Integration of ghost cell boundary logic directly into the compute kernel
-- Profiling with Nsight Compute CLI (`nv-nsight-cu-cli --clock-control none`)
+- Profiling with Nsight Compute CLI
-- Execution time benchmarking for increasing numbers of gangs
 - Strong and weak scaling experiments
 - Interpretation of scaling trends using **Amdahl's Law** and **Gustafson's Law**
-- Visualization of results in Jupyter using `plots.ipynb`
+- Visualization of results in Jupyter

 ---

 ## Key Observations

-- The final OpenACC version achieved better performance than the initial parallel attempt.
+- The final OpenACC version achieved better performance than the initial parallel attempt and significanlty better than the sequential one.
 - Moving boundary condition logic into the main kernel reduced synchronization and memory latency.
 - Profiling identified memory transfers and frequent kernel launches as key performance bottlenecks.
 - Strong scaling improved consistently up to 512 gangs but tapered at 1024 due to overhead saturation.